Skip to main content

 Category Activity Number Length Student Hours Comment

-Structured Guided LearningLecture materials400:1510:00In-person lectures supported by online videos explaining the concepts and demonstrating the tools & techniques [Blended]
+Structured Guided LearningLecture materials400:1510:00Lectures (in person) supported by online videos explaining the concepts and demonstrating the tools & techniques.

-Guided Independent StudyAssessment preparation and completion301:0030:00Writing of the report accounting for and reflecting on the practical exercises (max 4,000 words)
+Guided Independent StudyAssessment preparation and completion301:0030:00Completion of the assessment related to the practical exercises.

-Structured Guided LearningLecture materials400:3020:00Written and interactive material about the tools and techniques.
-[Online non-synchronous]
+Structured Guided LearningLecture materials400:3020:00Online materials about the tools and techniques.
+[Online non-synchronous].

-Scheduled Learning And Teaching ActivitiesPractical102:0020:00Work in a supervised environment to develop skills and professional practical exercises.
-[PIP]
+Scheduled Learning And Teaching ActivitiesPractical102:0020:00Work in a supervised environment (in person) to develop skills and professional practical exercises.

 Total200:00